TAE40116 Certificate IV in Training and Assessment (Lite)

 How do I do that?

 For most people, it will simply be a matter of providing a copy of some other qualification, skill set, or statement of attainment.
-If you do not possess another qualification, then we would require you to provide a CV that shows your broad industry knowledge and experience, combined with a Position Description and Third Party Report from someone who can attest to your experience.
+If you do not possess another qualification, we would require you to provide a CV showing your broad industry knowledge and experience, combined with a Position Description and Third Party Report from someone who can attest to your experience.

 In essence, the entry requirement is to be able to provide evidence of your knowledge and experience in your industry area.